Asheville Dog Bite Lawyers

 If a direct connection between the dog bite and your injury is established, you must then show the extent of your damages.
 Visits to an ER and follow-ups with your doctor certainly qualify as damages, and you can recoup those costs.
 If the injury caused you to miss work, that lost time can be documented and become eligible for damages.

 A more intangible part of damages is the pain and suffering the injury cost you.
 Perhaps you’re dealing with some post-traumatic stress when you see dogs.
-The simple loss of your time has a value as well.
+The simple loss of your time has value as well.
 We all know the value of time can’t be truly quantified in dollars and cents, but that’s the only means the court has for helping to make you whole.

-Call (828) 383-8414 or contact us online to set up a free consultation.
+Call (828) 383-8414 or contact us online to set up a free consultation with our Asheville dog bite lawyer.

 Contact Us For a Free Consultation